-- 156. Life Care knew that Medicare and TRICARE only paid for skilled rehabilitative therapy services that were reasonable and necessary, consistent with the nature and severity of the patient's illness or injury, the patient's particular medical needs, and accepted standards of medical practices. - 157.
-Life Care also knew, since at least September 2008, that the provision of medically unnecessary rehabilitation therapy was an area of concern identified by the HHS Office of Inspector General ("HHS-OIG"). - 158.
-In September 2008, the HHS-OIG published supplemental guidance to skilled nursing facilities that identified therapy services and in particular the "improper utilization of therapy services to inflate the severity of RUG classifications and obtain additional reimbursement" as a fraud and abuse risk area.
+161. Life Care knew that Medicare and TRICARE only paid for skilled rehabilitative therapy services that were reasonable and necessary, consistent with the nature and severity of the patient's illness or injury, the patient's particular medical needs, and accepted standards of medical practices.

+ANSWER: Life Care admits that Life Care knew that Medicare and TRICARE only paid for skilled rehabilitative therapy services that were reasonable and necessary, and denies the remaining allegations of Paragraph 161.

+162. Life Care also knew, since at least September 2008, that the provision of medically unnecessary rehabilitation therapy was an area of concern identified by the HHS Office of Inspector General ("HHS-OIG").

+163. In September 2008, the HHS-OIG published supplemental guidance to skilled nursing facilities that identified therapy services and in particular the "improper utilization of therapy services to inflate the severity of RUG classifications and obtain additional reimbursement" as a fraud and abuse risk area.
 OIG Supplemental Compliance Program Guidance for Nursing Homes, 73 Fed.
 Reg.
 56832, 56840 (Sept.
 30, 2008).